OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:27

-They did not understand that He was telling them about His Father.
+They did not understand that He was speaking to them about His Father.

 ## John 8:28